It’s the most wonderful time of the year! Well…almost!

 Kitchen Prep

 Go through your pantry and baking cabinet.
-Throw out any food items that are no longer good and re-stock with fresh ingredients.
+Throw out any food items that are no longer good and re-stock them with fresh ingredients.
 I love to store all my baking supplies in these OXO containers because they keep food fresh and I can easily see what’s inside.
 I also use these Lazy Susans in multiple cabinets of my kitchen.

 For more ideas on how to get your kitchen in tip-top shape, check out these pantry organization ideas.

-Prep for Company
+Get Ready for Company

 Create a Holiday Bucket List